Lost credit card?

 As always, you should check your monthly statement closely, whether you're doing it online, on an app, or with a paper statement.
 Look for purchases you didn't make, and contact the credit card company as soon as possible if you see any.

 If you've used the lost credit card to set up automatic or recurring payments to companies for things like your cable bill, make sure you give them your new account information once you receive it from the credit card company.

 A stolen or lost credit card doesn't have to be a disaster.
 Knowing what to do—and how to report the situation—can minimize the hassle and put you where you belong.
 Back in control.

-If you're a Capital One customer, and your credit card is lost or stolen, report it right away by logging in to your account and clicking "Report Lost, Stolen, or Damaged Card" under the "Services" dropdown.
+If you're a Capital One customer, and your credit card is lost or stolen, report it right away by signing in to your account.